BenLDouthwaite/reference/linux/commands.md

 `rsync -t *.c foo:src/`
 - Copy all `.c` files in the current dir to the `src` folder on machine `foo`

+- Be careful of syntax with trailing slashes or not
+    - With a trailing slash on a dir = the contents of the dir
+    - Without a trailing slash on a dir = the dir itself to be moved

+### touch

+Create a new file
+`touch myFile.txt`

 ### watch

 Repeat the given command and pipe the output to the screen: